-Spring is a welcome sight for parents looking to find more ways to keep their children active.
+Spring is a welcome time for parents looking to find more ways to keep their children active.
 But with warmer weather comes blooming flowers and blossoming trees, which can lead to itchy eyes and runny noses for kids affected by allergies.

 Is it allergies or something else?